-6.22 The planning and building control process plays an important part in improving the accessibility of buildings and spaces and providing a built environment that can be used by everyone.
+The planning and building control process plays an important part in improving the 6.22 accessibility of buildings and spaces and providing a built environment that can be used by everyone.
 The London Borough of Hillingdon is committed to achieving the highest standards of access and inclusion.
 Hillingdon considers the Disability Discrimination Act 1995 as important in relation to new development and is committed to the delivery of Lifetime Homes in the borough.
 Existing Saved UDP Policies R16 and AM13 make reference to accessibility in all areas of development.
 Accessibility is also covered within the Hillingdon Design and Accessibility Statement SPD and the Core Strategy DPD in the emerging LDF.
-All new housing proposals were required to meet Lifetime Home Standards in 2007/08.
-10% of all housing units on major planning applications (10 u nits or more) were also required to be wheel chair accessible.
+All new housing proposals were required to meet Lifetime Home Standards in 2008/09.
+10% of all housing units on major planning applications (10 units or more) were also required to be wheel chair accessible.
+Records show that out of the approval of a total 1,528 units in 2008/09, 76.1% were Lifetime Homes and 22.4% were Wheelchair Homes.
 Lifetime home standards and wheel chair accessibility will be monitored in future AMRs.